Brahmastra

-The ' (ब्रह्मास्त्र) is a celestial weapon (astra) created and owned by the god Brahma along with its more powerful variant, the Brahmashirastra.

-The latter is considered as the most destructive, powerful, and irresistible weapon mentioned in all of Hinduism.
+The ' (ब्रह्मास्त्र) is the supreme Hindu celestial weapon (astra) created and owned by the god Brahma along with its more powerful variant, the Brahmashirastra.
+The latter is considered to be the most destructive, powerful, and irresistible weapon mentioned in all of Hinduism.

-Only a handful of gods and warrior-heros, namely Parashurama, Rama, Kalki, Meghanada, Bhishma, Drona, Karna, Ashwatthama, Arjuna, and Lakshmana, were said to have possessed the knowledge to invoke this weapon.
+Only a handful of gods and warrior-heroes, namely Parashurama, Rama, Kalki, Meghanada, Bhishma, Drona, Karna, Ashvatthama, Arjuna, and Lakshmana, were said to have possessed the knowledge to invoke this weapon.

 Description

-It is termed as a fiery weapon that creates a fierce fireball, blazing up with terrible flames and countless horrendous thunder flashes.
-When discharged, all nature including trees, oceans, and animals tremble.
-The sky surrounds with flame, glaciers melt, and mountains shatter with copious noise all around.
+It is termed as a fiery weapon that creates a fierce fireball accompanied by roars and flames, blazing with innumerable horrendous thunder flashes.
+When discharged, all nature in the area trembles, including trees, oceans, and animals.
+Its deployment is said to lead to a catastrophic explosion, which causes everything in existence of the radius to shiver violently, the sky fills with fire and smoke, rivers evaporate, and entire armies are slaughtered in one blow.

-When used, the Brahmastra which is person-centric can destroy a powerful enemy if they do not possess an alternate counter weapon.
-If it is Brahmashirā astra, it causes collateral damage to every useful resource in a given area and prevents even a single blade of grass from ever growing in that area again.
+When used, the Brahmastra is said to target and destroy a single enemy, and if they do not possess an alternate counter-weapon, defeat is certain.
+If the more powerful variant, the Brahmashirastra, it causes collateral damage to every useful resource in a given area and prevents even a single blade of grass from ever growing in that area again.
+Rivers completely dry up, ensuring famines.
 It is mentioned that there would be no rainfall for 12 Brahma years (12 Brahma years = 37.32 trillion human years) and climate conditions will worsen.
 The strike of the Brahmastra will eventually destroy everything.

 When Ashwatthama hurled the Brahmashtra against Arjuna, the Pandava countered by invoking the same weapon; to prevent widespread destruction.
 Narada and Vyasa stood between the two astras, ordering the two warriors to withdraw their weapons.
 Arjuna, out of nobility, did so.
-However, Ashwatthama, out of anger, and as he didn't know the way to recall the astra as he did not have the entire teaching of Brahmashtra and how to recall it so he rather directed it to Uttarā's womb to kill the unborn Parikshit in an attempt to cause damage to his opponents, but Krishna intervened and saved the child.
+However, Ashwatthama, out of anger, and not knowing the way to recall the astra as he did not have the entire teaching of Brahmashtra and how to recall it so he rather directed it to Uttarā's womb to kill the unborn Parikshit in an attempt to cause damage to his opponents, but Krishna intervened and saved the child.
 Ashwatthama was made to surrender the gem on his forehead and cursed by Krishna that he will roam in the forests until the end of time with blood and pus oozing out of his injuries as he cries for death, but death would not meet him.